An image of Rainbow Mountain colours and blue sky, near Cusco, Peru.

 Private transport, Private guide with fluent local language Quechua/English/Spanish, all food prepared by our private chef and cooking equipment, private toilet tent, meals during the excursion (breakfast, lunch, dinner, and snack/vegetarian option), porters and horseman for all camping and personal equipment (up to 6kg), emergency horse, and first aid kit and oxygen bottle.

-Air mattress (available for $20 per person), sleeping bag and walking sticks, breakfast day 1 and dinner day 5, voluntary tips for guide, any other cost not specificity in the itinerary.
+Air mattress (available for $20 per person), sleeping bag and walking sticks, breakfast day 1 and dinner day 5, voluntary tips for guide, any other cost not specified in the itinerary.

 • Passport, water storage: water reservoir like camelbaks are encouraged - but enough for at least 2-3 liters